groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 * Account settings
 * Email settings
 * Final emails from 7/29/19 to the present
-* Subscription accounts were migrated to a similar Subscription service level
+* Subscription accounts to a similar Subscription service level

 <span id="v20-upgrade-FAQ-basics-accoldsys"></span>
 ### Limited access to your account on our old system through 9/30/20